yugabyte/ybm-cli/docs/ybm_backup_describe.md

 ## ybm backup describe

-Describe backup for a cluster in YugabyteDB Managed
+Describe backup for a cluster in YugabyteDB Aeon

 ### Synopsis

-Describe backup for a cluster in YugabyteDB Managed
+Describe backup for a cluster in YugabyteDB Aeon

 ```
 ybm backup describe [flags]